GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 If you decide to implement a safe space, here are a few tips to keep in mind:

-• Never use the safe space as a time-out or order a student to go to the safe space.
-Students should choose when they need the safe space to transition from upset to calm.
+• Never use the safe space as a time-out or order a student to go to it.
+Students should choose when they need a safe space to transition from upset to calm.
 You may invite a child to the safe space if you think it would be helpful, but it shouldn’t be a command.

 • Introduce the safe space gradually.
 Talk to students about the purpose of the safe space.
 Discuss tools and strategies they can use to calm down while in the safe space.
-Model how to use the safe space, and post visuals nearby that show children what to do.
+Model how to use the safe space and post visuals nearby showing children what to do.

 • You may even appoint a trusted safe space helper to guide children through the process when they’re feeling upset.